-The following story was provided by Peter Schmitt, adjunct professor at Temple University where he teaches courses in Theater History, and creator of the podcast, “Adventures in Theater History: Philadelphia.”
+The following story was provided by Peter Schmitz, adjunct professor at Temple University where he teaches courses in Theater History, and is creator of the podcast, “Adventures in Theater History: Philadelphia.”

 On August 21, 1876, the theater community of Philadelphia was in mourning.
 The singer and actress Annie Kemp Bowler had suddenly died after a backstage accident during a performance of “The Black Crook” at the New National Theatre on 10th and Callowhill Streets.

 Annie Kemp was born in Boston in 1836, one of eight children of Rufus and Maria Kemp.
 When her family relocated to New York, she had trained her voice for a career as a classical singer.
 She had her first success at a concert at the Brooklyn Athenaeum in October of 1855.

 Soon she was well established as a talented and statuesque contralto singer, giving concerts all across America in the late 1850s.
 Joining Cooper’s English Opera Company, she played in such cities as Buffalo, Chicago, and New Orleans.
 During her travels in 1860 she fell in love with and married a fellow company member, the English tenor Brookhouse Bowler.

 By early 1861 her career was doing splendidly.
 She and Brookhouse were both performing in the Rob Roy at the huge auditorium at Niblo’s Garden in New York.
 They also performed in other operas there, sharing the stage on alternate nights with the Philadelphia actor Edwin Forrest.

 When the Civil War broke out the young couple, like many American musicians and actors of that era, feared that serious theatrical and concert work would mostly dry up during the conflict.
 They evidently thought it best to go to England until the fighting was over.